SKaplanOfficial/NMD342/_posts/2019-01-23-the-beginning.md

 comments: false
 ---

-Notes on Chris Crawford's *The Art of Interactive Design*.
+Notes on Chris Crawford's *The Art of Interactive Design* and Bret Victors "A Brief Rant on the Future of Interaction Design"

 ## Chapter 1
 ### "What Exactly IS interactivity?"